deanwampler/Contract4J5/contract4j5/README.txt

 "java agent" for this purpose.
 See the section "Invocation and Configuration of Contract4J5" for more details.

-Added an example using the Spring framework to configure Contract4J.
-It requires that you have Spring v1.2+ installed (see http://www.springframework.org).

-At the same time, greatly improved the options for using system properties or properties files to "wire" Contract4J, as an alternative to using Spring.
-See the tests in "org.contract4j5.configurator.test" for examples.

 Replaced the entity definitions in the build-related XML files with the ant
 <import> task.
 Apparently, NetBeans doesn't like the entity definitions.
 (Thanks
 to Matthew Harrison for bringing this to my attention and for providing